 - Brainbox Start todays home-learning with this puzzle called Brainbox.
 Try to extend yourself to attempt one of the higher levels.
 Use the lower levels to develop strategies which can then be used on the higher levels.
 You could take a screen shot of your work to send to your teacher.

-- Angle Chase If you don't already know the basic theorems about angles have a peep at this page (click each diagram to find out more).
+- Angle Chase If you have forgotten the basic theorems about angles then have a peep at this page (click each diagram to find out more).
 Your challenge is to type in every angle shown on the Angle Chase page.
 Good luck.

 - Beat The Clock To get your brain warmed up for today's Snow Day Maths try this mental arithmetic challenge.
 Begin with the lowest levels then see how far you can get answering the questions correctly before the shield comes down and stops you.

 - Shapes in the Stars Now let's switch to a different topic in Maths.
 This challenge is to see if you know the names of common two dimensional shapes.
 Find the shapes by joining up the stars.
 You will find that they are all regular polygons.

 Now take a five minute break, do seven sit-ups, two minutes of jumpstyle dancing then wash your hands.